 “It’s not flat!”
 Karry, my Japanese friend, exclaimed as she was looking up at the ceiling of San Agustin Church in Manila.
 That one sentence proved that the church’s ceiling mural had fooled yet another gazer.
 And that was exactly what a trompe l’oeil (click here for the pronunciation) painting intended to do.
 French for “deception of the eye,” the visual art technique rendered images on a flat surface to be realistically three-dimensional, and it had been used for centuries.
 Kids, 3D was not invented by James Cameron.

-There are more Muslims in Indonesia than in the entire Arabian Peninsula, where Saudi Arabia and the United Arab Emirates are located.
-In fact, Indonesia is the country with the largest Muslim population in the world.
+There were more Muslims in Indonesia than in the entire Arabian Peninsula.
+I just learned that Indonesia had the largest Muslim population in the world.
 At Jakarta’s Soekarno-Hatta International Airport, I was initially confused to see men washing their feet in a public restroom.
 Then I realized right beside the washroom was a musholla, an Islamic prayer room; and the act was part of their ritual ablution.
 Indeed, I had landed in a Muslim country.